 Sales increased since the month before, and are double July sales for 2019, but 7 sales in July is still a bit small to make a statistically useful pool of data!
 These low numbers can throw off the whole chart, so take this data with a grain of salt.
 Still, this is good growth after months in decline.
 Still, the sale to list price ratio fell to 96.1%.
 Overall we can tell that the market is experiencing increased activity with a solid warming trend.
 It’s an active, though limited, seller’s market.

 |Trends At a Glance||Jul 2020||Previous Month||Year-over-Year|

 |No. of Sales||7 (+16.7%)||6||3 (+133.3%)|

 |Active||9 (-10.0%)||10||12 (-25.0%)|

 |Days of Inventory||39 (-20.2%)||48||120 (-67.9%)|

 And from the month before:

 While so few sales don’t give us much to work with, we can analyze some.
-To dig a little deeper, I pulled up the four sales from March on the MLS and saw that 2 of them sold over list price and the other 2 sold below.
-One of the listings sold $287,000 over, or roughly 111% of list price.
-The homes that sold under list price took longer to sell and underbid to approximately 99.1% and 97.5% of list price.
-The lowest sale price was over $2.6 Mil and the highest was $5.85 Mil.
+To dig a little deeper, I pulled up the 7 sales from June on the MLS and saw that 4 sold below list price, 1 sold at list price, and 2 sold over list price.
+One of the listings sold $50,000 over list price to sell at $2,150,000, which was the lowest price sale of June.
+Another sold $620,000 below list price to sell at $6,180,000, the highest priced property sale in July.